whohensee/SeeChange/docs/setup.rst

 While it is probably possible to set up an environment on any machine to run SeeChange, all of our development and testing, and the production running for LS4, is done in a Dockerized environment.
 As such, that is all that is documented here.

 Most of these instructions assume you're setting up a SeeChange instance to hook into an existing installation.
 If you're setting up a completely new enviroinment, you will also need to set up a database and a webap server.
 (TODO: write instructions and add a reference.)
-If what you want to do is run a development/est instance, instead see :doc:`testing`.
+If what you want to do is run a development/est instance, instead see :doc:`development`.

 Checking out the code
 =====================